lealceldeiro/lealceldeiro.github.io/CONTRIBUTING.md

         + `ogAuthor` -> `author`
         + `ogKeyworkds` -> `keywords` (defaults to the article tags)
         + `ogLocale` -> `locale`
-        + `ogImg` -> `image`
+        + `ogImg` -> `image`, the location of the image to be used on social media when sharing the article (we're following as a convention to name the file as the name of the html file plus `_social` at the end)
         + `ogArticleModifiedTime` -> `article:modified_time` (defaults to the article date)
         + `ogArticleAuthor` -> `article:author`
         + `ogArticleTags` -> `article:tag` (defaults to the article tags)
-        + optionally, define `imageSrc` with the location of the thumbnail image to be used on the "articles" page and on social media when sharing the article
+        + optionally, define `imageSrc` with the location of the thumbnail image to be used on the "articles" page
-        + if `imageSrc` is defined, then `imageAlt` should also be defined -- this is the `alt` attribute of the `img` html element
+        + if `imageSrc` is defined, then `imageAlt` should also be defined -- this is the `alt` attribute of the `img` html element (we're following as a convention to name the file as the name of the html file plus)

-When creating an article, if it's a work in progress, yuo can skip the pages build by appending `[skip-ci]` to the end of the commit message.

-IMPORTANT: Once an article is published, if it has received any interactions through the Disqus integration, the article file name must NOT be updated, so the comments, reactions, etc. are not lost.
-This is because we're using the file name as the thread id.

 ### Images

 Images used to be displayed in the article thumbnail (`imageSrc`) should be:

 - located under articles{year}/images/{month}{image-name} (see current examples to get an idea in practice how it looks like)
 - _width_: 500px
 - _height_: 120px

 As a recommendation, this image generator could be used: https://deepai.org/machine-learning-model/old-style-generator or any of its alternatives in https://deepai.org/

+## Build and publish

+When creating an article, if it's a work in progress, you can skip the pages build by appending `[skip-ci]` to the end of the commit message.

+IMPORTANT: Once an article is published, if it has received any interactions through the Disqus integration, the article file name must NOT be updated, so the comments, reactions, etc. are not lost.
+This is because we're using the file name as the thread id.